 From refreshed to way too fresh.

 Before commencing the Heysen Trail, I was advised by one experienced long-distance hiker to minimise, if possible, my number of rest days.
 Her suggestion seemed contrary to all of my other research.
 Your body needs to recover from the slog, right?
 However, on Day 34, I finally understood why she peddled this wisdom.
-After 24 hours relaxing in historical Burra, my mind struggled to remove my legs from their rediscovered comfort zone and out into the waiting storm.
+After 24 hours relaxing in historical Burra, my mind struggled to remove my legs from their rediscovered comfort zone and thrust them out into the waiting storm.

-Daily Diary – Day 34
+Heysen Trail Diary – Day 34

-I should have seen the weather coming.
+I should have known the weather was coming.
 Every second day, since I arrived at Hallett Railway Station on Day 28, inclement conditions had beaten me from pillar to post.
 Fierce winds followed me into Caroona Creek Conservation Park, through the hills into Burra and now, on my journey back onto the trail on Day 34.
 Alas, I couldn’t sit here and eat delicious bakery goods all day (despite my stomach saying otherwise).
 My time was up.
 Rain, hail or shine, I had to move.

 Worlds End Conservation proudly owns and conserves 1000 hectares of rare grasslands, woodlands and scrublands on two heritage listed properties in South Australia’s Mid-North.

 After what seemed like an eternity slogging along the painfully straight track, I spied the Worlds End Hike-In Campsite in the distance.
-The sight of the Heysen Trail’s modest shelter complete with a small seat and rainwater tank seemed heavenly.
+The sight of the Heysen Trail’s modest shelter complete with token small seat and rainwater tank seemed heavenly.
 The clouds had momentarily parted and a pink sun had begun to set.
 It seemed that I could finally enjoy a respite from the chaos.

 However, Day 34 threw up one last hurdle.
-The darkest, blackest, filthiest cloud of the day wafted overhead, drenching me one last time before I could set up my tent.
-An appropriate way to finish a miserable day.
+The darkest, blackest, filthiest cloud of the day wafted overhead, drenching me one last time before I could set up my tent—an appropriate way to finish a miserable day.
 But, at least, if the current weather patterns had anything to go by, Day 35 should be a breeze.

 All the details.